July 25

 People I'd Like To Dine With Again

 This would be the 107th birthday of Joseph Fitzmorris, my father.
 He never went to restaurants, but he did have strong ideas about food.
 He pointed out how much better a poor boy sandwich becomes when the bread is warmed.
 He had a passion for pasta with brown sauces, which my mother never would make for him for some reason.
 He loved marrow bones. . . .
-Also having a birthday today is Clark Marter, The Gourmet Truck Driver.
+Also having a birthday today is the late great Clark Marter, The Gourmet Truck Driver.
 He found my radio show about twenty years ago when the station was left on by the previous driver of his eighteen-wheeler.
-He's listened ever since, frequently calls in, has come to a few Eat Club dinners, and will be joining us on the Caribbean cruise next February.
-Clark is the great-nephew of trumpet great Harry James.
+He listened ever since, frequently called in.
+Clark was the great-nephew of trumpet great Harry James.
+He passed away in 2019 is greatly missed

 Music To Dine Noisily By